 - In the Authentication section, select the Authentication Method.
 Default: PAP_or_CHAP

-- Enter the User Access ID (PPP username) assigned by your ISP.
+- User Access ID – Enter the username assigned by your ISP.

 - Enter the Access Password assigned by your ISP.